SDGforskning/sdg-strings/SDG10_query_topic_WoS.md

 >
 > 10.c.1 Remittance costs as a proportion of the amount remitted
 >
-This target is interpreted to cover research about
+This target is interpreted to cover research about the transaction costs of migrant remittances.

 ```py
 TS=